kubernetes/website/docs/getting-started-guides/kops.md

 `kops create cluster --zones=us-east-1c useast1.dev.example.com`

+kops will create the configuration for your cluster.
+Note that it _only_ creates the configuration, it does not actually create the cloud resources - you'll do that in the next step with a `kops update cluster`.
+This give you an opportunity to review the configuration or change it.

-kops will run and create the configuration for your cluster, and print commands you can use to explore further.
+It prints commands you can use to explore further:

 * List your clusters with: `kops get cluster`
 * Edit this cluster with: `kops edit cluster useast1.dev.example.com`